Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Acknowledgments

-{\it Acknowledgments.} This research was supported by the NRF Korea, Grant Nos.~2014R1A2A2A01006535 and 2017R1A2A2A05001422.
-OVM acknowledges support by Grant No. 2015616 of the Binational USA-Israel Science Foundation.
+OVM would like to thank D. Fedorov, A. Jensen, S. Mistakidis and A. Volosniev for useful discussions.
+This research was supported by the National Research Foundation of Korea, Grant No.~2014R1A2A2A01006535, Grant No. 2017R1A2A2A05001422, and Grant No.~2020R1A2C2008103.
+OVM acknowledges support by Grant No. 2015616 of the Binational USA-Israel Science Foundation and from the German Aeronautics and Space Administration (DLR) through Grant No. 50 WM 1957.